merkle-open/SitecoreBlog/docs/_posts/2023-12-01-setting-up-headless-sxa-site-with-sitecore10.3.md

 ![alt text](../files/2023/12/01/05-Set-Headless-Site-Modules-Settings.png "Set Headless Site Modules Settings")

 - It will take some time to create the Site.
-It will show the below pop up after creation.
+It will show the below pop-up after creation.

 ![alt text](../files/2023/12/01/06-Headless-Site-Creation-Successful.png "Headless Site Creation Successful")